Ruminating on Rudiments

 That said, not all of the “Standard Rudiments” will be equally important to all drummers in all situations, and the teachers mentioned in this article don't consider every rudiment equally “essential.”

-Jake and Vic see rudiments as tools to train drummers to overcome technical restrictions and potential frustration, rather than an end unto themselves.
+Jake and Vic regard rudiments as tools to train drummers to overcome technical limitations and potential frustration, rather than as ends in themselves.

-The number of hybrid rudiments with fun names like “Cheeselets,” “Cupcakes,” “Dragateenths,” “Eggbeaters,” “Flam Drag-a-poos,” and “Grandmas” keeps growing, but unless you are seriously involved in marching band, you are unlikely to study all of them.
+The number of hybrid rudiments with fun names like “Cheeselets,” “Cupcakes,” “Dragateenths,” “Eggbeaters,” “Flam Drag-a-poos,” and “Grandmas” keeps growing.
+Still, unless you are seriously involved in marching band, you are unlikely to study all of them.

 In Summary

-Rudiments predate Michaelangelo's painting of the Sistine Chapel ceiling by at least two hundred years, yet they are still the basic building blocks of modern drumming.
+Rudiments predate Michelangelo's painting of the Sistine Chapel ceiling by at least two hundred years, yet they are still the basic building blocks of modern drumming.

 Rudiments are fundamental tools to help modern drummers develop facility on the drum set